 Group Whip

-Members to be nominated for positions at the Annual Meeting of [Name of Council]
+Members to be nominated for positions at the Annual Meeting of Wandsworth Council

 Candidates for Council Leader, Council Deputy Leader and Executive Members, or when in Opposition for members of the Shadow Executive or Group Spokespersons.

 Candidates for Chairs of council committees, scrutiny committees and any quasi-judicial committees.